-As a musicologist, Bryan completed his M.A. degree at the University of Pittsburgh in 2008.
+As a musicologist, Bryan completed his doctorate at the University of Pittsburgh in 2016.
 He has written articles for the Grove Dictionary of American Music and presented papers at both local and national meetings of the Society for Ethnomusicology (SEM) and the American Musicological Society (AMS).
 In 2005 he was winner of the Lowens Award presented by the Capitol Chapter of the American Musicological Society.

-Bryan S. Wright is a pianist and musicologist and the 2013 Scott Joplin International Ragtime Foundation’s Artist in Residence.
-A native of Lynchburg, Virginia, Bryan was classically trained as a pianist and now specializes in ragtime and early jazz piano styles.
+Bryan S. Wright, Ph.D., is a pianist and musicologist specializing in ragtime and early jazz piano styles.
 With his wife, Yuko, he has performed and lectured on ragtime across the United States and abroad and released two full-length solo CDs, Syncopated Musings and Breakin’ Notes.
 He is founder and executive producer of Rivermont Records, a Grammy-nominated label specializing in ragtime and early jazz.
-Bryan holds degrees in historical musicology from the College of William and Mary and the University of Pittsburgh, where he is presently a Ph.D. candidate.
+Bryan holds degrees in historical musicology from the College of William and Mary and the University of Pittsburgh, where he presently an instructor.